-“The Hole,” one of the three subseries of Anhedonia, provides the audience with a keyhole perspective into the mind of a depressive.
+“The Hole,” a subseries of Anhedonia, provides the audience with a keyhole perspective into the mind of a depressive.
 Tender and vulnerable, these images portray corporal figures suspended in darkness, embodying a tale of internal struggle with raw naked intimacy.

-Anhedonia is a series of biopic conceptual portraits depicting states of being while under the veil of clinical depression.
+Anhedonia is a series of biopic conceptual portraits narrating the impact of clinical depression.
 A cathartic psychological exercise, I initially created this work as a coping mechanism and means of self-exploration to examine identity, the loss of past identity, and the subsequent transformation of identity in wake of recovery.
 Projected through empathetic eyes, these jarring, powerful, raw images illustrate some of the most visceral of emotions belonging to the human condition.

 This work was conceived through the use of medium and large format film photography.
 I find that an analog workflow allows for a slow, almost meditative pensive process.